donnapep/book-review/README.md

 If you would like to volunteer to translate this plugin into other languages, please contact me at thebookwookie@gmail.com.

-## Resources ##
-* Full documentation for the WordPress Book Review Plugin can be found on my [blog](http://donnapeplinskie.com/wordpress-book-review-plugin/).
-* Follow me on [Google+](https://plus.google.com/u/0/+DonnaPeplinskie/posts), [Twitter](https://twitter.com/donnapep) or [LinkedIn](http://www.linkedin.com/in/donnapeplinskie).
-* If you have questions or suggestions, please post them in the forum that can be found on the Support tab.

-## About Me ##
-As a book blogger myself, I have my finger on the pulse of the book blogging community, and so I have a very good sense of what it is that other book bloggers are looking for in a WordPress plugin.
-I use the Book Review plugin on my own [Book Wookie](http://bookwookie.ca) blog.
-Please visit if you'd like to see examples of this plugin in action.

 ## Installation ##

 1. Download the plugin and extract it.